Tens of thousands displaced in northeast Syria

 UNICEF and partners are on the ground in Syria and across the region working to protect children, to help them cope with the impact of conflict and to resume their childhoods.
 This includes improving access to education and psychosocial support services to help children and caregivers to recover from trauma and to restore a sense of normalcy, as well as delivering?critical humanitarian assistance in?hard-to-reach areas.
 Read more about UNICEF’s work and results in the country.

-Information accurate as of May?2019.
-Check here for the most up to date Situation Reports.
+Check here for the latest Situation Reports.

 Syrian crisis snapshot